AnubhavKumarGupta/Python_DSA_GFG_Course/README.md

 - Time and space complexity analysis to understand the efficiency of the solution.

 ## Handwritten Notes
-To complement the code, I have also prepared **handwritten notes** covering each topic in detail.
-These notes summarize the theory behind the data structures and algorithms, including visual representations and key points that help reinforce understanding.
-They can be a great resource for revision, especially before interviews or exams.
+- I have prepared detailed handwritten notes for every topic covered in the course.
+- These notes include:
+  - A summary of the key concepts of Data Structures and Algorithms.
+  - Visual representations and diagrams for better understanding.
+  - Important points to remember for interviews and exams.
+- The notes serve as an excellent resource for:
+  - Quick revision before interviews.
+  - Reinforcing concepts while learning DSA with Python.
+  - Providing deeper insights into complex topics with visual aids.

 ## Usage
 1. **Explore the Code**: Navigate through the directories to find solutions for different DSA topics.